Jaysontian/jaysontian.github.io/_articles/Coding/Getting Started with React.md

 ---
 title: Getting Started with React
 date:   2019-12-7
-categories: coding
+category: coding
 ---
-# Introduction

 ## What is React?

-ReactJS is a JavaScript library framework that helps build user interfaces.
-It is open-source and created by Facebook.
+ReactJS is an open-source JavaScript framework built by Facebook that helps build more flexible user interfaces.
 What makes it special is its use of the virtual JavaScript DOM and Web Components to make rendering code faster and easier.

 ## Why is it Useful?